hms-dbmi/crestree/vignettes/tree_guide.md

----
-title: "Analysis of branching trajectories"
+#title: "Analysis of branching trajectories"
-#author: "Ruslan Soldatov"
-#date: "2019-04-17"
-output: rmarkdown::html_vignette
-vignette: >
-  %\VignetteEngine{knitr::rmarkdown}
-  %\VignetteEncoding{UTF-8}
-  %\VignetteIndexEntry{Analysis of branching trajectories}
 ---